reneespinosa/weather-agent/README.md

 5. Composing functions for complex data processing

 Results include temperature trends (warming, cooling, stable), dominant weather conditions, temperature ranges, and daily averages.

+## AI Integration with Gemini

+The Weather Agent leverages Google's Gemini AI model to provide:

+1. **Natural Language Understanding**: The agent can interpret a wide variety of weather-related queries in natural language
+2. **Contextual Responses**: Responses are tailored to the specific query and context
+3. **Intelligent Error Handling**: When errors occur, the agent provides helpful suggestions in natural language
+4. **Conversational Experience**: Users can interact with the agent in a conversational manner

+The Gemini integration is configured in `agent.py` with a carefully crafted prompt that guides the model's behavior and response format.

 ## Error Handling